Thursday, 28 November 2024

 Year on year the price of any kind of dwelling in Melbourne has dropped nearly 2 per cent.
 That makes Melbourne one of only three cities keeping housing prices down for first-time home buyers, with Hobart coming in second place at 1.2 per cent and Darwin basically breaking even, being down 0.1 per cent.
 We are building more homes, and we are doing it faster.
 We all know about our landmark housing plan, and this bill adds to it, because we know we have a lot of work ahead of us.
 This is the direct impact of the state’s land tax reforms, which redirect investment towards productive assets and projects such as in the commercial and industrial sectors of our economy, where there are land tax exemptions.
 That is probably also why Victoria’s economy is one of the strongest in the nation.
 It is thanks to the hardworking Victorian people, the people in my community, that we have stronger economic growth in real terms than New South Wales, Tasmania, Queensland and Western Australia.
 This is because of good, strong investment in the productive corners of our economy from firms both domestic and foreign.
 This bill also will amend state taxation legislation to introduce an additional surcharge levy on property and land subject to land tax specifically for foreign purchasers.
 This clarifies certain legal and legislative arrangements which have conflated the role of national and state taxation regimes, ensuring that it is clear who is responsible and that foreign purchasers are certain of their obligations.

 This bill also includes provisions to exempt medical practitioners and centres from payroll tax – to a point.
 This will help ensure the financial viability and stability of smaller general practices with a large number of staff.
 Payroll tax is incredibly important to the state’s finances.
 It contributes about $10 billion a year in revenue for Victoria or just under 12 per cent of this year’s projected gross state product.
 This is no small amount.
 Keeping a strong and consistent revenue base is crucial to a healthy budget.
 It is good economics, and it is good governance.
-So you know what I think cuts back access to universal healthcare for ordinary Victorians?
-Cutting off $5 billion to $6 billion in funding for regional hospitals.
-That is exactly what those opposite promised to do within two years when they were led to resounding defeat by the member for Bulleen.
+Do you know what I think cuts back access to universal healthcare for ordinary Victorians?
+Cutting $5 billion to $6 billion in funding from regional hospitals.
+That is exactly what those opposite promised to do within two years when they were led to a resounding defeat by the member for Bulleen.
 But the opposition will fold their arms and turn a blind eye to their own policy agenda and then wave their fingers at the payroll reform for general practitioners.
 This taxation amendment is not aimed at cutting away at universal health care, as a member in the other place alluded to, but at amending our taxation settings appropriately to reflect the needs of the economy and the needs of the people.

 As we head into next year it is important to know the current budget delivered by the Treasurer some months ago projected the state’s return to an operating surplus of over $1 billion.
-In that scenario it is clear the answer is not to extensively wind back our state’s few tax revenue sources but to modernise for current circumstances.
+In that scenario it is clear the answer is not to extensively wind back our state’s few tax revenue sources but to modernise them for current circumstances.
 A clear example is our reforms to stamp duty and land tax in regard to industrial and commercial property sites.
 This Allan Labor government acted decisively to ensure it reformed the state’s taxation system to promote more economic activity while ensuring a healthy stream of state revenue.
 That reform pulled away the inefficient duty on transactions for commercial industrial properties and replaced it with a low-level levy on the valuation of the property.
 That obviously has some strong benefits – namely, it does not distort the market for new commercial properties as much and provides the state with more secure revenue that is not based on how many commercial properties were sold that year.
 Similarly, we will strengthen our tax base with these amendments to make sure they do not overly hamper economic activity but also provide the state with a strong, consistent revenue base to continue functioning.

 This amendment bill will further reform land tax in regard to what kinds of properties are up for taxation.
 Previously it was crystal clear that land tax was to apply to investment properties and clearly excluded space for primary residential properties, which was not to be taxed in a similar way.
 This further amendment bill changes that to allow for the family holiday home not to be subjected to this levy.
 This means that if the home is occupied by a family or family member for at least four weeks of the year, then it is not subject to the same charges as someone leasing out a property as a primary income source.
 Another important change in the amendment bill is the exemption of housing properties used for the relief of poverty from broader land tax charges.
 That would reference a property or a string of properties that are not residential or investment homes.
 It would be applied to homes which are by their nature and purpose designed for helping those in poverty.

-Think of charities, shelters and other similar projects that are there not to make money or to draw rent and revenue.
+Think of charities, shelters and other similar projects that are not there to make money or to draw rent and revenue.
 Their purpose is to provide shelter of some kind to those struggling to turn anywhere else.
 It is these sites that provide a sanctuary for those who are the most in need and who are looking for anywhere to sleep at night.
 These sorts of properties will now be exempt from the land tax and charge.
 It will allow them to continue to do the work that looks after so many lives in so many ways, shapes and sizes.
 There are so many well-spirited, good-intentioned people in Victoria, all who give up their time, their labour and their energy to make sure that others also have a place to call home.
 This amendment bill will make sure that organisations like that are not ultimately taxed on their land valuation and forced to move.
 If the land in question is not yet developed for that purpose, the charitable organisation with custodianship over the land to be used for future development can seek an exemption from land tax for two years.
 There are of course nuances to this.
 The presiding commissioner, for example, will have the authority to apportion the land so that parts are exempted and parts are subject to land tax with prior requirements, such as instances where half of a property is used for charitable purposes and the other half is used for non-primary residential.

 This is a comprehensive bill which makes the necessary amendments to all factors.
 They touch all different aspects of our state revenue sources, and they uphold the two fundamental principles I have already set out today.
-They will promote economic activity on one hand, and on the other hand they will ensure the taxes bring in revenue on a consistent basis with lower fluctuations compared to a blunt force like excise duties.
+They will promote economic activity on the one hand, and on the other hand they will ensure the taxes bring in revenue on a consistent basis with lower fluctuations compared to a blunt force like excise duties.
 It is a wideranging piece of legislation that will, I am sure, provide positive yields and benefits for the community, particularly my constituents in Southern Metro.
 The Allan Labor government is investing in my community with new housing projects and investments into health, rail and education, all of which are possible through the sensible economic management of this government.

-When the coalition were in they ran deficits in Victoria and ultimately fell apart, struggling to legislate through either house.
+When the coalition were in government, they ran deficits in Victoria and ultimately fell apart, struggling to legislate through either house.
 Prior to the pandemic this Labor government had surpluses and invested heavily in our communities, with big projects transforming Melbourne, and of course we did all of that while cutting taxes.
 We have cut and reduced taxes 64 times since coming into government and maintained these strong services.
 The coalition, on the other hand, had to increase our taxes 24 times, only to still fail at snagging a consistent surplus under their belt.
-So before those opposite stand up and lecture us on taxation policy, just sit back and have a bit of self-reflection.
+So before those opposite stand up and lecture us on taxation policy, they should just sit back and have a bit of self-reflection.
 If I fumbled the state’s finances that poorly, I would not be lecturing a successful government on how to best manage a surplus.

 These tax amendments are considered reforms which take communities’ interests into account and make the right decisions that guarantee a stable and stronger future for our state.
 Whether it be exempting properties with charitable status, assisting those in need of poverty relief or exempting someone’s non-commercial holiday home, this bill excludes the state’s land tax charges for more types of properties.
 It also makes amendments to payroll tax provisions for medical clinics, such as for GPs with a number of staff on hand.
 This is a more considered approach than managing our whole system at the most immediate local level, by having reforms in place which will allow these GPs to remain commercially viable.
 The coalition as usual will kick up a fuss about all of the changes to the taxation arrangements in this state, but I would not give it the consideration they expect.
 We have delivered the strong outcomes Victorians expect, and our state government will continue to act in their best interests.
 These tax reforms are moderate and considered, and they take into account the needs and concerns of the community and respond to them adequately to ensure people do not feel punished.

 We can also act to direct investments in productive parts of our economy.
 The Allan Labor government and the Andrews Labor government before it have transformed Victoria for the better.
 It feels quite far in the past now, but when we were first elected in Victoria it was very much a different place.
 Car manufacturing was on the way out and the coalition slumped the economy.
 The naysayers were telling us we could not remove level crossings.
 They were saying that this, that or the other could not be achieved realistically, and in every case we defied expectations and delivered on what matters.
 We are on track in Melbourne to house the same number of people by 2050 as London does today.
 I am sure many of us have visited London at least once.
 For those who have not, I can assure you it is going to take us a lot of hard work, but if we take to it we can have the right outcomes.
 We will not get there overnight.
 It will take some meaningful, incremental steps to set us in the right direction.
 Our land tax arrangements are a powerful way of directing capital investment to the places that matter, free of stamp duty for commercial properties, and ensuring businesses are freer to grow in Victoria by having provisions in place.

 As well as prioritising Victorian homebuyers over foreign property magnates, we are giving Victorian renters and first-time homebuyers the attention they need right now.
 We know it is tough to secure yourself some housing and to keep a roof over your head.
 The Premier has said on numerous occasions that her priority is to make sure millennials get to fulfil the same dream as people like me – to own their own home.
 But we cannot do that if people are consistently being undercut or overbid by foreign property owners.
 That is why the government has these provisions in place.
 They do not ban people from abroad from investing here, but we incentivise people to invest in Victorians first.
 That is why these reforms are so important.
 At their core, they put Victorians first and they invest in what really matters to them.
-The tax system encourages investment in their jobs, in their communities, in their local infrastructure and in their schools, and the list goes on.
+The tax system encourages investment in their jobs, their communities, their local infrastructure and their schools, and the list goes on.

 We are modernising our tax base so that we can continue to deliver on these important investments and give Victorians a better future, which is important.
 We have a steep task ahead of us.
 I think it is important that we act now to make sure the settings are in place to compound this in the long run so Victorians are prepared for that future.
 These are reasonable amendments and reasonable policies which deliver what we need as a state – they deliver a more secure and consistent revenue base and encourage investment where we need it.
 That is the record of the Allan Labor government, and I am proud to support it as we continue to deliver on what matters to everyday working families.
 I commend the bill to the house.